 Field-hunting tip

-Look in alkaline igneous complexes country — that is the host setting where hochelagaite typically forms.
+Look in alkaline igneous complexes country, the host setting where hochelagaite typically forms.
 If you start seeing quartz, calcite, dawsonite in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.